-You might feel a bit nervous if you're considering selling your home in a down market.
-We understand—it's scary!
+You might feel a bit nervous if you consider selling a home in a down market.
+We understand—it’s scary!
 But you can do a few things to ensure your home sells quickly and for the best price possible.
-We've some tips for you if you're wondering about Alabama land for sale in a down market.
+We’ve some tips for you if you’re wondering about Alabama land for sale in a down market.

 #1: Be aggressive on the pricing

-You might think that yours won't stand out because there are so many other homes on the market with comparable prices.
-But don't fret—the truth is that homes priced at “full value” go days without being shown!
-So if you want to sell fast and for top dollar, be sure to price your home aggressively from the start.
+You might think that yours won’t stand out because there are so many other homes on the market with comparable prices.
+But don’t fret—the truth is that homes priced at “full value” go days without being shown!
+So if you want to sell fast and for top dollar, be sure to price your home aggressively.

 #2: Know your competition